 An Advanced (External) Specimen Repository can be configured to support specimen request and tracking.
-The Tutorial: Specimen Request System includes a walk-through of the role of the Specimen Coordinator
+The role of Specimen Coordinator includes a walk-through of the role of the Specimen Coordinator

 .
-This page provides additional detail about the Specimen Request Settings
+This topic provides additional detail about the Specimen Request Settings

 A specimen request goes through a number of states from start to finish.
 For example: